-Project Safe Childhood builds upon the Internet Crimes Against
+Project Safe Childhood builds upon the Internet Crimes Against Children

-Children Task Forces (ICACs) program, which includes 59 task forces and is designed to help state and local law enforcement agencies acquire the knowledge, equipment and personnel resources they need to prevent, investigate and stop sexual crimes against children.
-In fiscal year 2007, ICAC Task Forces made 2,354 arrests for online child exploitation crimes across the nation, an increase of nearly 15 percent over the number of arrests in fiscal year 2006.
+Task Forces (ICACs) program, which was launched in 1998 and is designed to help state and local law enforcement agencies acquire the knowledge, equipment and personnel resources they need to prevent, investigate and stop sexual crimes against children.
+There are currently 59 such Task

+Forces across the United States, with at least one in each state.
+The